todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * Act in compliance with law as well as with internal and external regulations
 * Provide transparency to the decision makers on what and how much of the companies' code and IP will be affected by the publication
 * All the contributions shall be made with the “company” e-mail (similar for the GitHub activity) so that all contributions of the company can be identified easily
-* Respect the rules and customs of the OSS ecosystem and of the target OSS project
+* Respect the rules and customs of the open source ecosystem and of the target open source project

 ### Process for expressing company approval for contributions